arichornlover/YouTubeTweak-Downloads/README.md

 **Disclaimer 2:** if uYouPlusLegacy/uYouPlusExtra crashes then show me the crash log of the app and I'll see if i can fix it.

-**uYou Disclaimer:** MiRO's uYou v16.42.3-2.1 has not been updated in a year which means there will be issues so I will be marking this as Deprecated or Outdated.
-I suggest using uYouPlusExtra Legacy since that release always update if there are any issuea.
+**uYou Disclaimer:** MiRO's uYou v16.42.3-2.1 has not been updated in a year which means there will be tons of bugs caused by a lot of YouTube changes so I will be marking this as Deprecated or Outdated.
+I suggest using uYouPlusExtra Legacy since it may help if there are any issues in future versions.

 ----------------------------------
 ## uYouPlus-Downloads Status